 Start with a division that has a reliable supply chain.
 It’s not a good buying experience if a company’s first ecommerce site is mired with products that are out of stock.

 Focus on simplicity.
 Amid economic uncertainty, getting to market fast is most important.
-Companies today can use Salesforce’s Quick Start Commerce for B2B to get live with reordering and customer-specific catalogs in as little as five weeks.
+Companies today can use Salesforce’s Quick Start Commerce for B2B to get live with reordering and customer-specific catalogs in as little as two weeks.

 Incentivize implementation partners to use out-of-the-box features.
 It’s tempting to build a feature from scratch, but start with what already exists on your commerce platform.
 And make sure your implementation partners are incentivized to use your existing tools and capabilities, so they don’t bill for creating something that could have been done out-of-the-box.
 One big thing to remember is that until you get actual results and measurements around features adoption and real customer feedback, many features companies think they need in ecommerce may turn out to be less important to actual customers.